What's out there?

 Swimmer notes

 Shortest route is subject to adverse currents.
 Actual distance could be much greater than 35km.
-Don’t expect 5,000 onlookers.
+Don’t expect 5,000 onlookers, but there’s a good chance you can go down the Colman Pool Slide for free (yeah, we know people).
 USCG coordination required to cross ferry and shipping lanes.

 swimroute-bertthomas.png